fdm-monster/fdm-monster/README.md

 ## Historical Note

 This project has been forked from OctoFarm at September 2021 when I ended as a contributor to this project.
-FDM Monster is not intending to compete with OctoFarm, we're just another project with a different vision.